-Work Permits acquired through this program are exempt from the requirement to obtain a Labour Market Impact Assessment (LMIA).
+Work permits acquired through this program are exempt from the requirement to obtain a Labour Market Impact Assessment (LMIA).
 Although LMIA-exempt, workers and employers who utilize the Intra-Company Transfer program must comply with all provisions governing temporary work in Canada, including obtaining a Temporary Resident Visa, if applicable.

 - Specialized Knowledge

-To find out if you or your business is eligible to transfer workers to work in Canada through this program, please complete this short form to submit your work permit query directly to our specialists.
+Please complete this short form to submit your work permit query directly to our specialists.
 We will respond with an evaluation of your needs.